blazium-engine/blazium-docs/tutorials/xr/introducing_xr_tools.rst

 Once downloaded unzip the file.
 You will notice the files are held within a ``godot-xr-tools`` subfolder.
 Inside of this folder you will find an ``addons`` folder.
-It is this folder that you want to copy in its entirety to your Godot project folder.
+It is this folder that you want to copy in its entirety to your Blazium project folder.
 Your project should now look something like this:

 .. image:: img/godot_xr_tools_root_folder.webp

-Now open up your project in Godot, if you haven't already, and give it a minute or so to import all the resources of the plugin.
+Now open up your project in Blazium, if you haven't already, and give it a minute or so to import all the resources of the plugin.
 If it asks for a path to Blender to be set you can just click the option to disable blender import and restart the editor.